jshinlife/jshinlife/README.md

 Hey there!👋

-My name is Josh, I am currently 16 years old.
-I wanted to say thanks for visiting my profile. \
+My name is Josh!
+Nice to meet you :) \
 A little bit about me is that: \
-I am a graphic designer located in Wales, UK ✌️
+I am a 16 year old, learning Graphic Design in Wales, UK ✌️

 To check all of my projects: \
 Visit my website at [jvsh.design](https://jvsh.design)